 What type of paper do you use?
 What is the life span of the paper?

-For our Standard Definition Classic Photo Books, you can choose from 150gsm Premium Silk paper (similar to a semi-gloss finish), Photo Peral paper 190gsm which is a luxurious satin matte finish, Fine Art paper 150gsm an uncoated brilliant white with a matte surface and Matte Textured 170gsm with a canvas-like texture.
+For our Standard Colour Classic Photo Books, you can choose from 150gsm Premium Silk paper which is similar to a semi-gloss finish or 190gsm Photo Pearl paper which has a luxurious satin matte finish.

-Our SD softcovers are a Sovereign Silk 150gsm paper which is non-transparent with a light sheen.
+Our Standard Colour Softcovers have a Sovereign Silk 150gsm paper which is non-transparent with a light sheen.

 All of these paper stocks are acid-free and optimal for archival purposes.
 They are the best options for albums due to their increased thickness and quality while still remaining pliable enough to give the best digital printing results.